 When they are left alone, the apes conspire to hide their intelligence from the humans and to not divulge that they have journeyed back in time 2,000 years from our future.

 But after Milo (Sal Mineo) is killed by a gorilla in the next cage, archaeologist Cornelius (Roddy McDowall) and his wife, animal psychologist Zira (Kim Hunter) introduce themselves to their caretakers.

 The middle third of the film is the most delightful extended sequence featuring Cornelius and Zira checking into the Beverly Wilshire Hotel in Beverly Hills, where Zira experiences her first bubble bath.

-The couple then tours Los Angeles, garbed in fashionable clothes, and become overnight celebrities (Zira’s 20th-century fashions were designed by Giorgio’s Dress Shop, while Cornelius’s suit was purchased from Dick Carroll’s Men’s Shop).
+The couple then tours Los Angeles, garbed in fashionable clothes (Zira’s 20th-century fashions were designed by Giorgio’s Dress Shop while Cornelius’ suit was purchased from Dick Carroll’s Men’s Shop) and become overnight celebrities.
+They are wined and dined and Zira speaks on Women’s Lib to an exclusive women’s club, while Cornelius is the guest of honour at a boxing match, which he pronounces “beastly”.

 At a press conference, the two apes charm government officials and the media.